stephengold/Maud/README.md

 A bone with no parent is a "root" bone.

 Each bone has a "head" around which it pivots.
-However a jME bone need not have a well-defined "tail", a length, nor even a direction.
+However, a jME bone need not have a well-defined "tail", a length, nor even a direction.

 In a scene view, Maud visualizes each bone as a round dot